telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/import-export-format-providers-manager.md

 #### __[VB.NET] Example 3: Import a file using OpenFileDialog__

 {{region vb-radspreadprocessing-formats-and-conversion-format-providers-manager_2}}
-	Dim openFileDialog As New OpenFileDialog()
+	Dim openFileDialog As New Microsoft.Win32.OpenFileDialog()
 	openFileDialog.Filter = FileDialogsHelper.GetOpenFileDialogFilter()
 	If openFileDialog.ShowDialog() = True Then
 	    Try